jdcreedon/filegrunt/README.md

 Utility to identify duplicate files/images and allow the user to move the duplicates to a location for backup or deletion.

-This project is under development and is being used to help me learn C++, OpenCV and cross platform development.
+This project is under development and is being used to help learn C++, OpenCV and cross platform development.
+Also being used to learn how to setup and structure an Open Source Project.

 # Development
-I'm using the CLION IDE on Debian Bullseye and Gnome Desktop as my Development Environment
+CLION IDE on Debian Bullseye and Gnome Desktop as Development Environment

-I'm using QT Framework 6.2.2, OpenCV 4.5.5 , SQLite 3 and C++
+QT Framework 6.2.2, OpenCV 4.5.5 , SQLite 3 and C++

 sqlite Browser to view sqlite database https://github.com/sqlitebrowser/sqlitebrowser

-I'm aiming for a cross platform utility that will work on Linux, Mac & Windows.
+Aiming for a cross platform utility that will work on Linux, Mac & Windows.

 # How it works Now